 Name of organization, address, the charity or business number.

 Information that rarely changes

-Mission and vision statement, description.
+Mission and vision statement, description, legal form.

 The Common Form is moving forward at a good pace.